opengisch/talks/qfield/README.md

 ### Professional hardware

 **Professional hardware makers are starting to deliver cool android devices**.
-And this Trimple device is one we are currently testing.

 On these devices you have a **better reception** and you can use an **external GNSS antenna**.
-So this setup on the picture is working and we are **working together with companies like Emlid or Trimble** to get the best fit between their hardware and QField.
+We are **working together with companies like Emlid or Trimble**.
+Currently we are implementing an interface directly communicating with the Emlid Reach NMEA recevier.

 ### Cloud

-QFieldCloud is ready and in internal testing phase.
-It will come into beta in this year so you can test it while your Christmas.
-It's to exchange your projects and data packages between your mobile devices and your office.
+We have a cloud sollution getting off the starting block.
+It's to **exchange your projects and data packages** between your mobile devices and your office.

+(4.5 Min)

 ## What can you do with QField

-We go quickly through the workflow.
+**Let's quickly through the workflow.**

-We seperate the project configurator and the endusers "the veggie team" that use the preconfigured project and go out into the storm.
+It mainly **seperates the project configurator and the fieldworkers**.
+The "veggie team" reveives the preconfigured project and can go out into the field / storm.

 ### Comfortably prepare the work on your QGIS Desktop

-**Prepare it on QGIS and QFieldSync**.
-Usually a team leader does that and the field workers have nothing to do with it.
+The team leader **prepares it on QGIS and QFieldSync**.
+And the **field workers have nothing to do with it**.

-The team leader decides what layer she wants to have handled offline or over the cloud, what layers needs to be ignored or which ones are connected directly to the database.
-Then there are additional settings like the path for the images etc.
+*The team leader decides what layer she wants to have handled offline or over the cloud, what layers needs to be ignored or which ones are connected directly to the database.
+Then there are additional settings like the path for the images etc.*

 Then she uploads the project to the cloud or - **because of course it's not mandatory to use the cloud** - she copies it to the device just with an USB-cable.